danmayer/danmayer.github.com/_drafts/app_scorecard.md

 # Code Repository Metrics

-Everyone knows there are a bunch of vanity metrics, and yes every metric can be gamed...
-I still think some metrics can be good signals, at least to help take a bit of a closer look.
+Developers know there are a bunch of vanity metrics, and yes most metric can be gamed.
+That doesn't mean that metrics aren't good signals.

 * Recent Changes:
   * Dependency Updates: We have a dependency update policy requiring dependency updates at least once a month